Advertisement

 Hormonal contraceptives refer to things like birth control pills, patches, injections, implants, and vaginal rings.

 These methods work by releasing synthetic versions of the hormones progesterone and/or estrogen.
-By increasing the level of these hormones, these contraceptives cause temporary changes in the body that prevent pregnancy.
+By increasing the levels of these hormones, these contraceptives cause temporary changes in the body that prevent pregnancy.
 Hormonal contraceptives are also prescribed for non-contraceptive reasons.
 For example, they can help regulate irregular menstrual periods, and can help treat conditions like painful menstruation and endometriosis.

 “Non-hormonal birth control” refers to contraceptive methods that do not contain hormones, and instead prevent pregnancy by other means.